Builderb0y/BigGlobe/scripting docs/files/data/modid/dimension/Scripted Chunk Generators.md

 		* BaseColumnScriptEnvironment
 		* ColumnEntryRegistry (x and z are hard-coded to the position currently being generated)
 	* `children` - an array of layers.
 Defaults to an empty array if absent.
-	* `before_children` and `after_children` (optional) (added in V4.2.1 or V4.3.0, whichever one gets released first) - scripts which can place additional blocks before and after the children place blocks.
+	* `before_children` and `after_children` (optional) (added in V4.3.0) - scripts which can place additional blocks before and after the children place blocks.
 See the documentation on layers for more info.

 	Note: the root layer does not have a `valid` property.
 If you provide one anyway, it will be ignored.
 * `feature_dispatcher` - has the following properties: